-2021-2023 COLLECTIVE BARGAINING AGREEMENT BY AND BETWEEN THE EVERGREEN STATE COLLEGE AND WASHINGTON FEDERATION OF STATE EMPLOYEES,

-STUDENT SUPPORT SERVICES STAFF UNION

-EFFECTIVE

-JULY 1, 2021 THROUGH JUNE 30, 2023

-TABLE OF CONTENTS

-PREAMBLE 1

-ARTICLE 1 UNION RECOGNITION 1

-ARTICLE 2 NON-DISCRIMINATION 1

-ARTICLE 3 UNION RIGHTS AND ACTIVITIES 2

-ARTICLE 4 MANAGEMENT RIGHTS 9

-ARTICLE 5 WORKPLACE BEHAVIOR 10

-ARTICLE 6 HIRING AND APPOINTMENTS.
-11

-ARTICLE 7 HOURS OF WORK AND OVERTIME 14

-ARTICLE 8 TRAINING AND EMPLOYEE DEVELOPMENT 18

-ARTICLE 9 DUES DEDUCTION AND STATUS REPORTS 21

-ARTICLE 10 PERFORMANCE EVALUATION 24

-ARTICLE 11 EMPLOYEE FILES.
-26

-ARTICLE 12 HOLIDAYS 28

-ARTICLE 13 VACATION LEAVE 31

-ARTICLE 14 SICK LEAVE 34

-ARTICLE 15 SHARED LEAVE 38

-ARTICLE 16 MISCELLANEOUS PAID LEAVES 46

-ARTICLE 17 FAMILY AND MEDICAL LEAVE 49

-ARTICLE 18 LEAVE WITHOUT PAY 52

-ARTICLE 19 SUSPENDED OPERATIONS 56

-ARTICLE 20 COMPENSABLE WORK-RELATED INJURY OR ILLNESS 57

-ARTICLE 21 REASONABLE ACCOMMODATION AND DISABILITY SEPARATION 58

-ARTICLE 22 DRUG AND ALCOHOL FREE WORKPLACE 59

-ARTICLE 23 SAFETY AND HEALTH 61

-ARTICLE 24 TRAVEL AND PER DIEM 63

-ARTICLE 25 COMMUTE TRIP REDUCTION AND PARKING 64

-ARTICLE 26 RESIGNATION AND ABANDONMENT 64

-ARTICLE 27 PRIVACY AND OFF-DUTY CONDUCT 65

-ARTICLE 28 MANDATORY SUBJECTS 66

-ARTICLE 29 UNION-MANAGEMENT COMMITTEE 67

-ARTICLE 30 CORRECTIVE ACTION, DISCIPLINE, AND DISCHARGE 68

-ARTICLE 31 GRIEVANCE PROCEDURE 70

-ARTICLE 32 SHARED SERVICES 75

-ARTICLE 33 LAYOFF AND SENIORITY 75

-ARTICLE 34 VOLUNTARY EMPLOYEES' BENEFICIARY ASSOCIATIONS (VEBAS) 79

-ARTICLE 35 LEGAL DEFENSE 79

-ARTICLE 36 EMPLOYEE ASSISTANCE PROGRAM 80

-ARTICLE 37 CHILDCARE CENTERS.
-80

-ARTICLE 38 EMPLOYEE LOUNGE FACILITIES 80

-ARTICLE 39 VOLUNTEERS AND STUDENT WORKERS 80

-ARTICLE 40 COMPENSATION 81

-ARTICLE 41 HEALTH CARE BENEFITS AMOUNTS 84

-ARTICLE 42 STRIKES 85

-ARTICLE 43 PRINTING OF AGREEMENT 85

-ARTICLE 44 ENTIRE AGREEMENT 85

-ARTICLE 45 SAVINGS CLAUSE 85

-ARTICLE 46 TERM OF AGREEMENT 86

-Appendix D Health Care Benefits Amounts 90

-For the Washington Federation of State Employees: 93

-PREAMBLE

-This Agreement is entered into by and between the Board of Trustees of The Evergreen State College, hereafter referred to as the "College," and the Washington Federation of State Employees (WFSE), AFSCME Council 28, AFL-CIO, hereafter referred to as the "Union."

-In implementing this Agreement, a harmonious working relationship between the parties, based on the principles of collaboration and mutual respect, will best help the achievement of common objectives.
-It is the intent of the parties to support the mission of The Evergreen State College with a commitment to collaboration, honesty, mutual respect, and fair treatment to all employees, as well as the promotion of economic, social, cultural and environmental sustainability in the delivery of high quality, efficient services.
-The parties recognize the value of employees, the work they perform, and the contributions they make to the College.
-This Agreement specifies wages, hours, and other terms and conditions of employment, and provides methods for prompt and fair resolution of differences.

-The Preamble is not subject to the grievance procedure.

-ARTICLE 1 UNION RECOGNITION

-1.1 The College recognizes the Union as the exclusive bargaining representative for collective negotiations on personnel matters, including wages, hours, and working conditions regarding the employees described as follows in accordance with PERC Decision No. 12890:

-All full-time and regular part-time employees exempt from RCW 41.06 who are employed by The Evergreen State College in Enrollment Services, Academic Support, and Student Engagement, excluding casual employees and those exempted by RCW 41.56.021.

-1.2 This Agreement covers the employees in the bargaining unit described above and the positions listed in Appendix C, RIF Position Groups, but does not cover any statutorily-excluded positions.

-ARTICLE 2 NON-DISCRIMINATION

-2.1 Under this Agreement, neither party will discriminate against employees on the basis of race (including traits historically associated or perceived to be associated with race such as, but not limited to, hair texture and protective hairstyle(s)), color, religion, creed, national origin, citizenship or immigration status, sex, status as a breastfeeding mother, sexual orientation, gender identity, gender expression, genetic information, marital status, age, disability, pregnancy, status as a disabled veteran, a Vietnam era veteran or other covered veteran (as defined by College policy), use of a trained guide or service animal by a person with a disability, status as a victim of domestic violence, sexual assault, or stalking, or other characteristics protected by College policy.
+1 PREAMBLE 2 This Agreement is entered into by and between the Board of Trustees of The Evergreen State 3 4 College, hereafter referred to as the "College," and the Washington Federation of State Employees (WFSE), AFSCME Council 28, AFL-CIO, hereafter referred to as the "Union."
+5 6 In implementing this Agreement, a harmonious working relationship between the parties, based 7 on the principles of collaboration and mutual respect, will best help the achievement of common 8 objectives.
+It is the intent of the parties to support the mission of The Evergreen State College 9 with a commitment to collaboration, honesty, mutual respect, and fair treatment to all employees, 10 11 as well as the promotion of economic, social, cultural and environmental sustainability in the delivery of high quality, efficient services.
+The parties recognize the value of employees, the work 12 they perform, and the contributions they make to the College.
+This Agreement specifies wages, 13 hours, and other terms and conditions of employment, and provides methods for prompt and fair 14 resolution of differences.
+15 16 17 The Preamble is not subject to the grievance procedure.
+18 ARTICLE 1 19 UNION RECOGNITION 20 21 1.1 22 The College recognizes the Union as the exclusive bargaining representative for collective negotiations on personnel matters, including wages, hours, and working conditions 23 24 regarding the employees described as follows in accordance with PERC Decision No. 12890: 25 26 27 All full-time and regular part-time employees exempt from RCW 41.06 who are employed by The Evergreen State College 28 in Enrollment Services, Academic Support, and Student Engagement, excluding 29 casual employees and those exempted by RCW 41.56.021.
+30 31 1.2 This Agreement covers the employees in the bargaining unit described above and the 32 positions listed in Appendix C, RIF Position Groups, but does not cover any statutorily-33 excluded positions.
+34 35 36 ARTICLE 2 NON-DISCRIMINATION 37 38 2.1 Under this Agreement, neither party will discriminate against employees on the basis of 39 40 race (including traits historically associated or perceived to be associated with race such as, but not limited to, hair texture and protective hairstyle(s)), color, religion, creed, 41 national origin, citizenship or immigration status, sex, status as a breast/chest feeding 42 information, marital status, age, disability, pregnancy, status as a disabled veteran, a trained guide or service animal by a person with a disability, status as a victim of domestic violence, sexual assault, or stalking, or other characteristics protected by College policy and/or any other legally protected class.
 Bona fide occupational qualifications based on the above traits do not violate this Section.

+45 46 motheremployee, sexual orientation, gender identity, gender expression, genetic

+Vietnam era veteran or other covered veteran (as defined by College policy), use of a